 “I absolutely lived rock‘n’roll growing up,” Chiklis says.
 “I played in bands my whole life.
 Whether I was listening to music or playing it, I was always transported to a happy place.
 Everything else falls away, every bit of stress.
 It’s almost like a drug, but it’s a good drug.
 And I still love making music, every bit as I did as a kid.”

-Chiklis recently released his debut album, Influence, which as its title suggests, reflects to the music he grew up loving.
+Chiklis released his debut album, Influence, in 2016.
+As its title suggests, it reflects to the music he grew up loving.
 “I wanted to make an aggressive and authentic rock record.
 This is no vanity project, either.
 I’m not one of those actors going, ‘I can be a rock star too!’
 I’ve been playing music forever, so I wanted to take the opportunity to record some songs that I wrote and get ‘em out there.”

 On Influence, Chiklis tips his hat to one of his biggest musical heroes, David Bowie, on a spirited and reverent rendition of Fame.
 Although he recorded the track in 2015, Bowie’s death in early 2016 caused Chiklis to worry that people might confuse the cover as being something of a tribute.
 “For a time, I wrestled with the idea of taking it off the album,” he says.
 “But then I just said, “It’s a great version.
 People will attach whatever ideas they want to it, so that was it – it stayed.”